I’ve Lost My Handicap Placard: How Do I Get a New One?

 As a disabled parking permit holder, you’ll want to make sure that you’re always receiving all of the benefits of your handicap placard.
-But you might have some questions about what you should do if you ever lose your disabled parking permit.
+But you might have some questions about what you should do if you ever lost your handicap placard.
 Here’s a breakdown for you, so you won’t be without your placard for too long.

-What is the process to replace a lost placard?
+What is the process to receive a replacement handicap placard?

 First, you’re probably wondering what the process will be like to replace a lost disabled placard.
 Don’t worry that you have to go through the many steps that your original application consisted of.
 It’s actually not too complicated to get a replacement.
 For example, in California, you simply fill out and submit an Application for Replacement Plates, Stickers, Documents (REG 156).
-You’re able to submit the application online, or you can mail it in through snail mail to the Department of Motor Vehicles (DMV).
+You’re able to replace a handicap placard online, or you can mail the application in through snail mail to the Department of Motor Vehicles (DMV).
 Please note that some states could have different requirements, so it’s essential that you research what your specific state needs as you begin the process of replacing your lost placard.

 What information does the application ask for?